-1. Tell us a little about your involvement in the Nintex Process Accelerator Gallery.
+1. Tell us a little about your involvement in the Nintex Solution Accelerator Gallery.

 Like most cool things happening at Nintex, I heard about it from Dan Stoll our Director of Technical Product Marketing.
 He ran the idea past me (as the team lead for presales here in APAC) to create workflow templates and bribed me with a free backpack for every 5 solutions uploaded.

 Outside the free backpack, I think reusable intellectual property is a massive gain for anyone considering Nintex – whether a prospect or an existing customer.
 It also dovetails nicely as the next step for our Process Excellence Workshop Series.

 Even if a solution is a 70% fit for an organization, there are a considerable time and delivery dollar savings.
 It was a no brainer for me to get started on some quick-win solutions.